Skip to contentSkip to navigation

 Art, which is part and parcel of a people’s culture, can create a space for exchanges.

 In this reflexive space, we turn to the vital role that emotions play in artistic processes, and for behaviour change.
-It is important to consider how and when individuals’ emotions transform and transcend to become collective emotion; that moment when the “me” turns into “us”.
+It's important to consider how and when individuals’ emotions transform and transcend to become collective emotion; that moment when the “me” turns into “us”.
 This invites us to question the relationship we have with our fellow human beings, and with the world around us.
 We must also consider the “social” aspect of art, which begins with who we are individually, and who we are together.
 And "together" is the key.

 In the creative process of the SABC approach, participants are no longer simply beneficiaries of a project.
 They become co-creators of solutions and results.
 Using their own experiences of their local, natural, and social environments as a starting point, they suggest new action pathways to encourage targeted behaviours.
 By integrating creativity to the development of a person’s self agency, a new reality can emerge, one that puts current social situations into a new perspective through the means of artistic expression.
 Actions and habits are questioned.
 We see ourselves differently: who we are, our culture, our cultural diversity, our knowledge, and our emotions.
 The SABC activities associated with One Drop’s water, sanitation, and hygiene projects aim to give a voice to the essence of what makes up our participants’ culture, which brings about an environment of reason and empathy, and a peaceful and inviting space for dialogue.

 Through One Drop’s various project collaborations, we have had the opportunity to witness very human and sincere moments: personal exchanges, moments when the people directly involved in our projects come together and share their lived experiences.
 Women participating in a puppet workshop in Mexico, for example, talking about their dreams as mothers and women.
-Rallying and using artistic creation to work towards positive behaviours around handwashing, offering solutions to problems that arise in their community.
+They gather together and use artistic creation to work towards positive behaviours around handwashing, offering solutions to problems that arise in their community.
 This process reveals the enormous potential for creativity that can be generated in a space where open dialogue and artistic expression are respected.
 Women who participate in our projects contribute to the social cohesion necessary for change and mobilize those around them.
-These women speak from the essence of who they are, from their customs and traditions, and from what they are willing to give and what they are hoping to receive.
+These women speak from the essence of who they are, from their customs and traditions, from what they are willing to give and what they are hoping to receive.
 They speak a cultural language that is alive and truly inspirational!

 On this World Day for Cultural Diversity, let’s take the time to highlight the importance of cultural and artistic diversity.
 Let’s celebrate this richness, this heartbeat of all peoples, so that the cultures of the world can feel and know that we are TOGETHER.
 Let’s take the time to reflect on all that we do to provide safe access to water, sanitation, and hygiene, and let’s put these initiatives at the heart of our approaches.
 Through them, let’s allow these thousands of colours – the colours of our cultural diversity – to shine bright!

-Let us be united.
-United through diversity.
+Let's be united.
+United in diversity.

 Isabelle Viens